Crime in Brazil: Prevention and drug war

-Brazil has started a crime fighting program specifically meant to combat gangs and gang centered violence.
-The UPP program; involving 'Pacifying Police Units', has been introduced in the traditionally violent favelas of Rio de Janeiro since 2008/2009.
-UPP personnel are well-educated and trained in both human rights and modern police techniques; their aim is to supplant the community presence of gangs as central community figures.
-As of 2013, 34 UPP units are operational in 226 different communities, with a reach of 1.5 million citizens.
+A program to combat gangs and gang-centered violence known as the Pacifying Police Unit (PPU) was introduced in the traditionally violent favelas of Rio de Janeiro in 2008 and 2009.
+PPU personnel are well-educated and trained in both human rights and modern police techniques; their aim is to supplant the community presence of gangs as central community figures.
+In 2013, 34 PPU units operated in 226 different communities, with a reach of 1.5 million citizens.

-The UPP program has so far proven its worth by significantly reducing the number of homicides, while also reducing violent crime rates in general.
-Local residents are mostly positive about the program and an overwhelming number of residents felt safer.
-Furthermore, the UPP program symbolizes a new crime prevention paradigm that focuses on social inclusion and community development.
+The PPU program symbolizes a new crime prevention paradigm that focuses on social inclusion and community development.
 However, in some areas the homicide rate was already dropping prior to the implementation of the program.
 Therefore, the drop in crime may be due to a general trend of decline in homicides as well.

-For years, the tactic worked well – with more or less success depending on the community.
-According to Instituto de Segurança Pública (ISP) data, between 2007 (the year before the installation of the first UPP) and 2013, the violent lethality rate in areas with UPPs dropped by 80% – a much more pronounced reduction than in the rest of the municipality, which also experienced a drop in these indices over the period.
+According to data by the Public Security Institute (Instituto de Segurança Pública), between 2007 and 2013, the violent death rate in areas with PPUs dropped by 80% – a more pronounced reduction than in the rest of the municipality, which also experienced a drop in these indices over the period.
 The homicide rate caused by opposition to police intervention was the indicator of violence that showed the most significant reduction, of almost 90%, but also decreased other crimes against life and property.

-In 2014, however, the violent lethality indicators rose again not only in the UPP areas, but in the entire municipality.
-Rio has not seen so many crimes with violent deaths since 2009, the first year of operation of the UPPs.
-Today the numbers are practically the same as in the pre-UPP period.
+In 2014, however, the violent lethality indicators rose again not only in the PPU areas, but in the entire municipality.
+Rio had not seen so many violent deaths since 2009, the first year of the PPU.
+Today the numbers are practically the same as in the pre-PPU period.